Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 	</div>
 ```

 Viola!
 Now you can close the about info box if and when you please.
-If you were just following along at home don't fear because the finished application is right here!
+If you were just reading along at home don't fear because the finished application, with a few layers of paint, is right here!
 Tada!

 {% include demo-peeple-finder.html %}